 Power in AC circuits

+Power in AC circuits.
 This is also true when an alternating current (AC) flows through a resistor, because on these cases the current and voltage are in “phase”.
-This means that the current and voltage have their maximum and minimum values simultaneously (the waveforms are identical.
-(They might only differ in their amplitude).
+This means that the current and voltage have their maximum and minimum values simultaneously (waveforms are identical, they might only differ in their amplitude).

 Electrical power on a circuit with reactive load (reactance)